lepotatoguy/pjpegOR/README.md

-# pjpeg-research
+# About

-This repository contains files related to the paper:

-## Paper Name: Orchestrating Image Retrieval and Storage over A Cloud System
+Official files of the paper, "Orchestrating Image Retrieval and Storage over A Cloud System".

 [Link](https://ieeexplore.ieee.org/abstract/document/9743811/)

 ### Group Members: